 Effective time management for teachers is one of the things that can make or break your teaching career.
 If you work a thousand hours a week, you will burn out.

-But if you learn to manage your time effectively, you are more likely to be one of the teachers that lasts the long haul.
+If you learn to manage your time effectively, you are more likely to be one of the teachers that lasts the long haul.
+And lasting the long haul is just one of the many benefits of time management for teachers.

 1. Plan your time effectively

 This tip for time management for teachers probably seems obvious, but it’s not.
-You probably plan out what you’re going to do during a day and you likely plan out your lessons.
+You likely plan out what you’re going to do during the day and you probably plan out your lessons.

 But, do you work out roughly how long different tasks will take?
 Do you allocate specific types of tasks to certain days?
 Do you use a block schedule to help juggle all the different areas of your life more effectively?